 Clemson star Sammy Watkins arrested on drug charges by university police

-CLEMSON — Clemson football star Sammy Watkins was arrested by university police early Friday morning, charged with possession of a controlled substance and simple possession of marijuana.
-The arrest could place his early-season status in jeopardy as coach Dabo Swinney promised disciplinary action.
+CLEMSON - Clemson football star Sammy Watkins was arrested by university police early Friday morning, charged with possession of a controlled substance and simple possession of marijuana.
+The arrest likely puts his early-season status in jeopardy as coach Dabo Swinney promised there will be disciplinary action.

-Watkins consented to a search where it was found he had possessed a small bag of marijuana and two pills, Adderall and Vyvanse, for which Watkins did not have a prescription.
+Watkins consented to a search where it was found he possessed a small bag of marijuana along with two pills, Adderall and Vyvanse, for which Watkins did not have a prescription.

-The pills are commonly used to treat ADHD, but are banned by the NCAA without a perscription, considered a stimulant.
+The pills are commonly used to treat ADHD but are banned by the NCAA without a perscription.

 Both chargers are misdemeanors and Watkins was released on a $1,620 bond Friday.

 Watkins issued an apologetic statement Friday afternoon.

 “I made a mistake last night and I am truly sorry for my actions,” Watkins said.
 “I let the team down, the coaches down and this University down.
 I will learn from this.
 I will accept any discipline Coach Swinney and the University issues.”

 Swinney indicated there will be discipline for Watkins, whose status figures to now be in jeopardy for Clemson’s season-opener against Auburn in the Georgia Dome in September.

 “I am aware of the arrest last night,” Swinney said.
 “I am mad and hurt by the poor decision that Sammy Watkins made.
 He is a good young man who has been a model student, citizen, player and teammate.

 “This is a reminder that good people make poor decisions.
 But, there are consequences for your actions ... and there will be in this case. ...
 I am in the process of gathering the facts and discipline will be determined when I have completed that process.”